How do I find my attorney number (aka CPF account number)?

 Each lawyer returning to active practice, either full or part-time or "of Counsel", must give written notice to the Fund, and must pay the current fiscal year’s assessment.
 The assessment is not prorated.
 This includes law clerks entering practice, Judges returning to practice, or inactive/retired attorneys wanting to reactivate their status.

 What is my obligation for change of address and how do I accomplish this?

 Rule 19-802(e) states, “Attorneys shall update their AIS account within 30 days of becoming aware of a change in the information.
 AIS and constituent agencies have the right to rely on the latest information in AIS for billing and disciplinary purposes and for other correspondence or communication.”

 Changing your contact information in AIS does not update your MDEC information.
 AIS and MDEC are independent of one another.
 Read more information regarding MDEC, their policies and procedures, and their change of address form.

 If my name has changed, what should I do?

-To change your name on the roll of attorneys you must submit a written request to the Court of Appeals of Maryland.
+To change your name on the roll of attorneys you must submit a written request to the Supreme Court of Maryland.
 Contact the Clerk’s Office at (410) 260-1500 for further information.